csaid/csaid.github.io/_posts/2019-05-18-variance_after_scaling_and_summing.md

 as we saw before in the ensemble example.
 Since this includes an additional positive term for $$w_1 w_2 \sigma_1 \sigma_2 \rho_{1,2}$$, the expected variance is higher than in the uncorrelated case, assuming the correlations are positive.
 To reduce this variance, we should put less weight on Stocks 1 and 2 than we would otherwise.

-While we have focused on minimizing the variance of a financial portfolio, you might also be interested in having a portfolio with high return.
+While the example above focused on minimizing the variance of a financial portfolio, you might also be interested in having a portfolio with high return.
 Modern Portfolio Theory describes how a portfolio can reach any abitrary point on the [efficient frontier](https://en.wikipedia.org/wiki/Efficient_frontier) of variance and return, but that's outside the scope of this blog post.
 And as you might expect, financial markets can be more complicated than Modern Portfolio Theory suggests, but that's also outside scope.

 ## Summary